(1) Post Type: Select a Post Type to display your posts as a carousel. You can choose among:

 - Full Content: By this option, the user can display the full content of the posts.

-- Content with Limit: User can set Word limitations in terms of showing posts content
+- Content with Limit: Users can set Word limitations in terms of showing a post’s content

 (18) Post Content Words Limit: Set post content word limit.
 The default value is 30 words.

 (19) Read More Button: User can Show/Hide Read More Button.

-(20) Read More Button Level: The user is allowed to change the read more button label text as you like.
+(20) Read More Button Level: The user is allowed to change the read more button label text as they like.

-(21) Read More Color: Set Read More button Color, Hover Color, Background, Hover Background, Border, Hover Border as you want.
+(21) Read More Color: Set the Read More button Color, Hover Color, Background, Hover Background, Border, Hover Border as you want.

 (22) Category: Show/Hide Post category name.
 The default value is Show.